donadams1969/valor-ai/README.md

 Open a GitHub Issue with label secure-drop or email encrypted ZIP | donny@18fu.ai (secured federal-land IP)

-Here is the full text version you can copy, paste, or embed directly:

----

 # **VALOR Evidence Locker Access**